Directly to main content

 The picture shows the exhibition view of the first tour of the Jewish Art School.
 Three people are looking at a painting of a vending machine with water bottles, jam jars, fruit and vegetables in a gallery.

 Where to now?
-Topographies of Jewish survival after 1945
+Jewish survival after 1945

 Hundreds of thousands of Jews asked the question Where to now? following their liberation in 1945.
 At Institut für Neue Soziale Plastik we have taken up this question to explore it anew, creating a series of artistic events in co-operation with Munich’s Kammerspiele theatre.
 In autumn 2025 Kammerspiele will platform a programme with two world premieres and a dense series of multi-disciplinary accompanying events.